Christopher-Ochs/SeniorDesignProject/README.md

 In order to create an excellent web app numerous hours of development, design, testing, and refactoring were necessary.
 This app was quite technically deep and required the integration of numerous technologies.

 #### Christopher Ochs
- I was personally responsible for
+ I was personally responsible for:

 - the implementation of the backend architecture
 - helped integrate and train models
 - helped edit numerous videos
-- helped complete general assignments for the course.
+- helped complete general assignments for the course

 #### Philip Tallo

- I was personally responsible for
+ I was personally responsible for:

 - implementing the entire Front End react app
 - overseeing and refactoring database code
-- overseeing and architecting backend code.
+- overseeing and architecting backend code
 - helping complete assignments for the senior design class

+<h4>Kyle O'Connor</h4>

+I was personally responsible for:

+- Building and designing model architecture
+- Formatting data for model tensors
+- Training the model
+- Tuning model hyperparameters
+- Integrating model into the app